-The Competition Division devotes substantial staff time explaining the Department's regulations and policies to potential and existing providers of telecommunications and cable services, local and state officials, state and federal legislators, other Massachusetts agencies, the FCC and other state public utility commissions, as well as various other constituencies.
-Staff also devotes significant time to consumer inquiries from the Consumer Division.
-From time to time, the Department requires telecommunications carriers to develop customer education materials explaining major changes in the provision of services.
-The Competition Division reviews these education materials for technical accuracy.
-As needed, staff develops educational materials in response to industry changes, Consumer Division requests, or Department Orders.
-In FY 2017, Competition Division staff assisted in the Department's ongoing investigation into consumer protection rules for Lifeline services.
+The Competition and Legal Divisions devote substantial staff time explaining the Department's regulations and policies to potential and existing providers of telecommunications and cable services, local and state officials, state and federal legislators, other Massachusetts agencies, the FCC and other state public utility commissions, as well as various other constituencies.
+Staff also devote significant time to consumer inquiries.